Comparison

 Is Reel or GCS Model 8 better for recording ideas quickly?

-Reel is designed for fast capture on iPhone with a simple one-screen workflow.
-GCS Model 8 is a deeper tape-emulation studio that rewards a desktop or iPad setup.
-Many people would use Reel to capture and a tape DAW to produce.
+Reel is designed for fast capture on iPhone with a simple one-screen workflow built around the disc.
+GCS Model 8 is a deeper tape-emulation studio, so even on iPhone there is more to set up before you record.
+Many people would use Reel to catch an idea and a tape studio like Model 8 to produce it.

 Try Reel on your iPhone